 Our financial statements as of December 31, 2023 were prepared under the assumption that we will continue as a going concern for the next twelve months.
 Due to our recurring losses from operations, we concluded that there is substantial doubt in our ability to continue as a going concern within one year after the financial statements are issued without additional capital becoming available.
 Our independent registered public accounting firm has issued an audit report that includes an explanatory paragraph referring to the uncertainty regarding our ability to continue as a going concern without additional capital becoming available.
-Our ability to continue as a going concern without additional capital becoming available.
-Our ability to continue as a going concern without additional capital becoming available.
 Our ability to continue as a going concern is dependent upon our ability to obtain additional equity or debt financing, attain further operating efficiencies, reduce expenditures, and, ultimately, to generate revenue.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.